Evenson0/Evenson0.github.io/_posts/2026-04-20-monty-hall-problem.md

 That detail mattered to me when I first read the novel, and it matters even more to me now.
 There are moments in life when one does not want interpretation or ambiguity.
 One wants something that can be followed step by step.
 Christopher turns to mathematics for that reason.
 I think many people who truly love mathematics understand this instinct.

-## Sherlock Holmes, Conan Doyle, and the pleasure of clues
+## Sherlock Holmes and Conan Doyle

 Christopher loves *The Hound of the Baskervilles*.
 I understand that completely.
 It was also one of my own first encounters with Arthur Conan Doyle, and I have remained fascinated by Sherlock Holmes ever since.